Do Guns Reduce Crime Through Posing a Threat to Criminals?

 First, I’m afraid I have to disagree that this was “a study.”

-A study is when some new analysis is done or a survey is sent out.
-What the IOM and NRC committee of health care specialists produced was a report.
-And the report authors appear to agree with me, as they call the work a report in their discussion of it in the document, as the following quotation explains.
+A study is when a new analysis is done or a survey is sent out.
+The IOM and NRC committee of health care specialists produced a report.
+The report authors appear to agree with me, as they call the work a report in their discussion of it in the document, as the following quotation explains.

 The project that is the subject of this report was approved by the Governing Board of the National Research Council, whose members are drawn from the councils of the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
 Additional copies of this report are available for sale from the National Academies Press…